iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 # grantAccess

-Method to grant access to a protected data from an application that will process the data and from a user.
+When initially created via `protectData`, only the user creating the data object may access it.
+The `grantAccess` method authorizes an iExec application to securely access and utilize a piece of protected data.
+Only the specified user(s) may submit this protected data to this iExec application.
+The user(s) do not gain access to view the data, only to submit it for processing to a secure application environment.data and from a user.

 ## Usage